laumonfort/laumonfort/README.md

 🎯 My goal is to develop my professional career in software development to achieve the best possible results.
 To do this, I  take a creative look at any technical challenge.

 I am oriented to help people improve their lives through technology.
-For this, I realise the importance of a clean code that facilitates teamwork.
+In order to achieve it, I also realise the importance of a clean code that facilitates teamwork.

 📫 Say hi: l.monfortgomez@gmail.com, https://www.linkedin.com/in/lmonfort/